 Post No.: 0078

-You’d think everyone would consider all the information presented to them and then make rational decisions based on this information, but people tend to actually rely on a few mental shortcuts…
+You’d think that everyone considers all of the information presented to them before making rational decisions based on this information, but people tend to actually rely on a few mental shortcuts…

 Reciprocity – people are more likely to give you something if you give them something too.
 So to enhance persuasion, be the first to give, and it’s even better if you can make it personalised and unexpected too.